nosans/nosans/README.md

 ## Hi there 👋
 🔭working on everything and nothing !
 ⚡no context : did you know that cats sleep 65% of their lives ?
 If no, now you know !
-Anyways, have a greaet day !
+Anyways, have a great day !

 <!--
 **nosans/nosans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.